bprcalifornia/automation/README.md

 NOTE: the `build-essential` package is what includes `git`, `perl`, `make`, etc. as part of its [`dpkg-dev`](https://packages.ubuntu.com/jammy/dpkg-dev) dependency.

-The script also performs the following configuration operations:
+The script performs the following configuration operations:

 * Adds a non-root administrative user with `sudo` capabilities
 * Allows the new non-root user to access the machine via SSH